gbiz123/tiktok-captcha-solver/README.md

 It is the recommended method if you are using playwright.

-It is crucial that users of the Playwright client also use `playwright-stealth` with the default configuration.
-Failure to use the `playwright-stealth` plugin will result in "Verification failed" when attempting to solve the captcha.
 ```py
 from tiktok_captcha_solver import PlaywrightSolver
 from playwright.sync_api import Page, sync_playwright